zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 Call the [`start`](https://docs.agora.io/en/cloud-recording/restfulapi/#/Cloud%20Recording/start) method within five minutes after getting the resource ID to join a channel and start the recording.

-<div class="alert warning"> Agora Cloud Recording does not support string usernames (User Accounts).
+<div class="alert warning"> Agora Cloud Recording does not support string user IDs (User Accounts).
 Ensure that every user in the channel has an integer UID.
 When you call the start method, ensure that the UID in the quotation marks is an integer UID, too.</div>

 If this method call succeeds, you get a recording ID (`sid`) from the HTTP response body.